Traffic Light Recognition Failures: Backup Systems Explained

 • Secondary controllers and secure updates: dual-controller configurations and signed firmware updates reduce the chance of a single-point controller fault or a compromised update causing city-wide issues.

 • Manual response plans: clear SOPs for police or signal teams, portable stop signs, and temporary traffic lights.
-Run practice drills every6–12 months; Glasgow’s crews needed on-site routing and manual control to restore order quickly.
+Run practice drills every 6–12 months; Glasgow’s crews needed on-site routing and manual control to restore order quickly.

 Decision factors: budget and political will constrain how much redundancy a city deploys.
 Prioritize intersections with high pedestrian flows, transit routes, or known electrical exposure for immediate upgrades.